SzymonSG/Spring-Data-JPA-Testing-InDetail/README.md

 Comparing **Bidirectional** and **Unidirectional** realtionship connection.

-### Project also testing diffrent types method JpaRepository like:
+### Project also testing diffrent types methods JpaRepository like:
     - Query methods,
     - JPQL,
     - Native query and Native query with Params,